dankuck/dankuck.github.io/_posts/2016-12-28-tilt-maker.md

 The grey ones don't move meaning they control how the others fall.

-The game comes with 40 cards marked Easy to Expert.
-Each one shows how to setup the tiles.
-I'm still trying to figure out if there's some tried and true way to measure the difficulty of a card.

 Solving a game is interesting for a human, but for a computer it's really straight forward.
 Just try all the moves.

 That's what the tool below does.
 First it generates a card randomly.